Below are some commonly-asked questions about KnowBe4's Phish Alert Button. If you don't see the answer you need, submit a ticket to our support team.

 4) Question: Can we use our own logo for the Phish Alert Button?

 Answer: Yes.
 You can add your own custom logo to use for the PAB from your Account Settings page.
-For more information on how to do this and the requirements for the image, please see this article on our Knowledge Base.
+For more information on how to do this and the requirements for the image, please see the How to Change the PAB Icon article on our Knowledge Base.

 5) Question: Can both the client and server PAB be installed on the same machine?